Italy calls for political solution in Libya

 In New York, the U.N. peace envoy for Libya urged the government and rebels to turn indirect talks on a settlement into direct ones, but acknowledged they were still far apart.

-"I am urging the parties to increase their focus on working toward a political solution," Abdul Elah al-Khatib told reporters on Monday.
+"I am urging the parties to increase their focus on working towards a political solution," Abdul Elah al-Khatib told reporters on Monday.

 France expressed impatience over the weekend at the inability to reach a political solution after months of static fighting, and stepped up pressure on rebels to negotiate an end to the conflict.